 The range of scenery in the national parks is unique – from the mangrove-fringed tidal inlets of Northland to the snow capped volcanoes of the Central Plateau, from the forests of the Urewera to the majestic fiords, glaciers and mountains of the south.
 Plants and animals found nowhere else on earth can be found here.

 The Department of Conservation (DOC) is the guardian of New Zealand's conservation estate and administers its national parks.
 If you want to film in an area managed by the Department of Conservation, you need to apply for a concession.

 Concessions are governed by the Code of Practice: Filming on Public Conservation Lands.

 The Code’s stated purpose is to provide film crews with guidance and assistance to help them to conduct filming activities on public conservation lands in such a way that the values of the places where they film will be protected.
 The Code outlines the reasons why film images of Conservation Lands are controlled in this way.
 Chiefly it draws attention to the fact that inappropriate use of images of specific places can cause negative impacts, both for managers of those places and for iwi.
 Depicting activities that are not permitted or encouraged in certain places can, for example, create an erroneous impression in the minds of the public that such activities are acceptable.
 Serious offence to iwi can also be caused by inappropriate use of images of places or things of significant cultural value.

 Code of Practice Filming on Public Conservation Lands (PDF, 187kb)

-After familiarising yourself with the Code, consent forms and other relevant material such as information about fees can be found on DOC’s website under the title Commercial Filming on Public Conservation Lands.
+After familiarising yourself with the Code, consent forms and other relevant material such as information about fees can be found on DOC’s website.

 Film crews should familiarise themselves with this process and follow the guidance when applying for their DOC concession.
 In most cases the application is best lodged at the DOC office nearest the primary location that is to be used.